Home / Lebanese Recipes / Lebanese Kafta Kabobs with Tahini Sauce

 When grilling, I like to rotate every two minutes for a total of 8 minutes per skewer.
 This usually results in perfectly tender, medium beef.

 To serve, I like to wrap the kafta kebabs in warmed pita bread with onion, tomato and tahini sauce.
 You can also serve it over Lebanese Rice Pilaf but don’t skip on the tahini sauce – it makes the dish!
+It never hurts to complement the dish with a Middle Eastern Salad.
 Not a fan of tahini?
 Try Cucumber Yogurt Sauce instead.

 If you don’t plan to serve right away, keep the kafta kebabs warm in the oven then serve with the pita bread right before you plan to enjoy.
 Otherwise, the pita bread will get soggy.